Melinag1992/ButtonTransferApp/README.md

 # ButtonTransferApp
 A simple Android app that uses a REST-ful API.
-The app allows "Money" transfers between user's created by a Candidate ID.
+The app allows "amount" transfers between user's created by a Candidate ID.

 # MainActivity